Call for original compositions 2023

 One E-flat Clarinet part (optional, one player)

-Three B-flat Clarinet parts (two or three each of firsts, seconds, thirds; or if four parts with two per part)
+Three B-flat Clarinet parts (two or three players each of firsts, seconds, thirds; or if four parts with two per part)

 (please do not score for E-flat Alto Clarinet part)